Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Bonn, the former capital of West Germany, is a city steeped in history and culture.
 It is a place where you can find an interesting mix of Romanesque and Gothic architecture, beautiful cherry blossom trees, and world-class museums.
 I first heard of Bonn through my roommate Maria, who was moving there.
-Over time, I fell in love with the city and visited several times.
+Over time, I fell in love with the city and visited it several times.
 In this post, I’ll share some of the best things to see and do in Bonn, including its museums, historical landmarks, and natural beauty.

 Beethoven House (Beethoven Haus)